Top Wooded & Timberland Buyers in California

 What is the most in-demand type of land in California right now?

 The highest demand in the 2025 California market is for Utility-Scale Solar Development and Industrial Logistics Infill.
-Driven by the "Solar for All" program and the state's 100% clean electricity mandate, solar-ready land in Kern, San Bernardino, and Riverside counties is experiencing a 400% surge in search volume.
-Developers are aggressively seeking flat, non-wetland acreage near existing high-voltage transmission lines, often offering ground leases ranging from $800 to $1,500 per acre annually.
-Additionally, Mitigation Banking is a massive regional driver in the Central Valley, where land is being converted from water-stressed agricultural use into environmental credits to offset the impact of massive infrastructure and housing projects elsewhere in the state.
+Driven by the state’s clean energy mandate, solar-ready land in Kern, San Bernardino, and Riverside counties continues to attract significant developer interest.
+Buyers are targeting flat, non-wetland acreage near high-voltage transmission lines, with long-term ground lease structures frequently ranging from $800 to $1,500 per acre annually.
+Additionally, Mitigation Banking remains a major regional driver in the Central Valley, where environmentally sensitive land is being repositioned to offset infrastructure and housing development elsewhere in the state.

 Market profiles compiled using publicly available data and Google’s Gemini Deep Research tool.